A Dynamic Energy Mix

 in demand growth.
 Growth resumed in the late 1970s and continued, almost uninterrupted, until the

-Problems related to the secure disposal of nuclear waste materials have also been a problem.
+Problems related to the secure disposal of nuclear waste materials have been a throttle on the industry.

 Renewable Energy Sources